hschhhwwwo0o/yamu/app/yamu-react-app/README.md

 <ins>_«A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System» Glenn E. Krasner and Stephen T. Pope_</ins>

+⚠️ When changing the UI rendering framework (Vue, React, Svelte, etc.) do not delete the controllers folder - controllers are framework independent

 ## Styling

 Styling is done with <a href="https://tailwindcss.com">TailwindCSS</a>